$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Introduction and main results

 In the wake of~\cite{caffarelli_roquejoffre_savin_nonlocal}, for~$s\in\left(0,\frac12\right)$, we also denote the non-local interaction between a couple of disjoint sets~$A$ and~$B$ by

 and the~$s$-Perimeter of a set~$E$ by

-Thus, similarly to~\eqref{eq::classic_massari}, the non-local Massari functional~$\mathscr{J}_{s,\Omega}^H$ is defined in~\cite{sequoia} for every set~$E$ as
+Thus, similarly to~\eqref{eq::classic_massari}, the non-local Massari functional~$\mathscr{J}_{s,\Omega}^H$ is defined in~\cite{MR5015001} for every set~$E$ as

 In our study, we focus on: \begin{enumerate}[(i)] \item proving a general~$\Gamma$-convergence result for a suitably rescaled non-local Massari functional, when the fractional parameter~$s$ approaches~$(1/2)^-$; \item showing that the limit of a convergent sequence~$\{E_j\}_j$ of minima for~$\mathscr{J}_{s_j,\Omega}^{H_j}$ is a minimum for the limit functional; \item investigating the asymptotic behavior of the solutions of an inhomogeneous Allen-Cahn equation; \item discussing some properties of blow-down solutions of a prescribed-mass Allen-Cahn equation.
-In particular, in this context, we deal with a new geometric object which we refer to as a ``non-local hybrid mean curvature''. \end{enumerate}
+In particular, in this context, we deal with a new geometric object which we refer to as a ``non-local hybrid mean curvature''. \end{enumerate} The outline of the corresponding results goes as follows.